bertt/global-geodetic-tiles/README.md

 # global-geodetic-tiles

 Functions for global geodetic tiling profile.
-The global geodetic tiling profile uses the TMS tiling schema (origin [0,0] in bottom-left) but has
-Pyramid has on top level two tiles, so it is not square but rectangle.
+The global geodetic tiling profile uses the TMS tiling schema (origin [0,0] in bottom-left) but the pyramid has on top level two tiles, so it is not square but rectangle.
 Area [-180,-90,180,90] is scaled to 512x256 pixels.

 Inspired on functions in https://quantized-mesh-tile.readthedocs.io/en/latest/globalgeodetic.html